MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-avoid-converting-blank.md

 ## Recommendation

-It's recommendedthat your measures return BLANK when a meaningful value cannot be returned.
+It's recommended that your measures return BLANK when a meaningful value cannot be returned.

 This design approach is efficient, allowing Power BI to render reports faster.
 Also, returning BLANK is better because report visuals—by default—eliminate groupings when summarizations are BLANK.